RIT-NTNU-Bachelor/OpenCV_Server/README.md

 To successfully run this project, the following requirements must be met:
 - Python Version 3.10.X
-- Installed all packages in `requirements.txt`
+- Installed all packages listed in `requirements.txt`
 - Access to webcam.
-Please make sure that your PC has a built-in webcam or are connected to an external webcam.
+Please ensure that your PC has a built-in webcam or is connected to an external webcam.

 ## Installation